 - 23. Notice that the rows containing the players turned red.
-This is because SaberCopy will perform a compare before and after loading a player from a project.
+This is because SaberCopy will perform a compare before and after loading a player from a project (unless you check the option "Don't verify when project first attached" in the project definition).
 These particular players were loaded with audio different from the B1100 project so they display as "Unmatched". - 24.
 To begin the copy process, all we need to do now is click on the "Copy All" button (circled in red).